 We design and develop new nanomaterials for applications in alternative energy and catalysis.
-We aim to gain a detailed understanding of the effect of geometry and composition on the physicochemical properties of nanocrystals, and, as a logical consequence, to use this information in developing rational design rules for the preparation of efficient materials for a sustainable society.
+We aim to gain a detailed understanding of the effect of geometry and composition on the physicochemical properties of nanocrystals, and use this information for developing rational design rules for the preparation of efficient materials for a sustainable society.
+The main application of our nanocatalysts is carbon dioxide conversion to fuels and value-added organic chemicals.
 Our research includes the following major directions:

 The ability to alter properties of nanocrystals by varying their structural characteristics (such as size, shape, surface morphology, and surface chemistry) paves the way for a variety of nanomaterials applications.
 We develop synthetic routes for shape-controlled nanocrystals and study their growth mechanisms to further expand nanochemistry synthetic toolbox.